 Throughout the ride you will see many breathtaking backdrops like the visit to Battambang, known as the rice bowl of Cambodia due to its multitude of paddies, but the best is saved for last.
 Angkor Wat is rightly known as the seventh wonder of the world and this jaw dropping temple will leave you speechless.
 You'll be fortunate enough to ride around the temple complex and it marks a perfect point to wrap up what is the adventure of a lifetime.

 Bring Your Own Bike

-Trek Alloy road bikeFor all our tours we use well-known makes of road bikes with lightweight alloy frames and Shimano components.
+Trek Road BikeAll tours use Trek road bikes with Shimano components.